 As previously reported, a putative shareholder class action complaint was filed against the Company, its chief executive officer and chief financial officer at the relevant time, its directors at the relevant time, and the Underwriters, in the Court of Common Pleas, Chester County, Pennsylvania, Docket No. 2019-04821-MJ.
 The complaint alleged violations of the 1933 Act.
 As also previously reported, on September 20, 2019 the Court granted the defendants' Petition for Stay and stayed the Chester County action until the Consolidated Action reaches a final disposition.
 On October 18, 2019, plaintiff filed an appeal to the Pennsylvania Superior Court from the Order granting defendants' Petition for Stay, Docket No. 3100 EDA 2019.
 On December 6, 2019, the Pennsylvania Superior Court issued an Order stating that the Stay Order does not appear to be final or otherwise appealable and directed plaintiff to show cause as to the basis of the Pennsylvania Superior Court's jurisdiction.
 The plaintiff filed a Response to the Order to Show Cause on December 16, 2019, and the defendants filed an Application to Quash Appeal on December 26, 2019.
 On February 20, 2020, the Pennsylvania Superior Court quashed the appeal.
-Absent further action by the Chester County Court, this action will remain stayed until the Consolidated Action reaches final disposition.
+This action has remained stayed pending final disposition of the Consolidated Action.
+The Company expects that this action will be dismissed, but there can be no guarantee as to the outcome.